 O’Sullivan went on, now following the course of the Suck River.
 Eventually this brought him close to Glinsk Castle, controlled by the Burke’s.
 O’Sullivan approached the castle, apparently hoping to find help or shelter there, but the castles owner not only shut his doors, but organised the locals to drive O’Sullivan off.
 Though mostly unarmed, they heavily outnumbered the marchers, and O’Sullivan was hesitant to confront them.
 One source claims Donal tried to trick the garrison of Glinsk into opening up by displaying colours captured from Thomas Burke, but this ruse failed to work.
 A constant pursuit until they were clear of Burke lands continued, a consistent harassment, that meant O’Sullivan could find no succour there.

-So, O’Sullivan’s column, now a week and a half in the wilderness, was compelled to keep moving, the numbers now dropping well low.
+So, O’Sullivan’s column, now a week and a half in the wilderness, was compelled to keep moving, the numbers now dropping low.
 The route went into Roscommon and the many lakes in the north of the county.
-This was far closer to rebel territory, and the welcome the group received was probably friendlier here, nor at least somewhat neutral.
+This was far closer to rebel territory, and the welcome the group received was probably friendlier here, or at least somewhat neutral.
 The last part of the march at least had a local guide of some sort.
 O’Sullivan made the pass through the Curlew Mountains, probably through the same point where Hugh Roe O’Donnell had defeated Conyers Clifford a few years earlier, then around Lough Arrow and into Leitrim, where the last of his exhausted, hungry troop fell in the doors of O’Rourke’s castle, probably where Leitrim Village is today.

-Of the 1’000 or so that set out, all that remained, apart from O’Sullivan himself, were “18 soldiers, 16 horseboys and one woman”.
+Of the thousand or so that set out, all that remained, apart from O’Sullivan himself, were “18 soldiers, 16 horseboys and one woman”.
 Just 35 of the group made it to the relative safety of the north, two weeks after they had set out.
 A few dribs and drabs, groups of two and three, would follow over the following days.
 The rest had died from starvation and the cold, been killed by the near ceaseless attacks, or had turned aside and sought their own end.
 O’Rourke, long a rebel, freely offered comfort and what relief he could to them.
 The nightmare, for now, had ended.